Stylback/home-server/README.md

 --------------------

 ## The overall idea
 My home server will be a budget-friendly, low maintance system running Ubuntu Server 22.04 LTS with Docker containers.
 I will be using my server for cloud storage, file synchronisation and media streaming.
-For a full list of planned services, [click here](#services).

 I will access my server by connecting to a domian, mapping subdomains to services and handle requests with a reverse-proxy.

+Initially it will be used for cloud storage, file synchronisation and media streaming.
+Later on I hope to expand its uses to serve a static webpage

 ## Hardware
 A balance must be struck between price, performance, expandability and power draw.
 Thankfully, there are plenty of hardware options to choose from and I will be able to make a system that's tailored to my specific needs.